 Looking for a great deal on image hosting?

 SiteGround — rated #1 by our readers — offers unlimited bandwidth, free backups, and plenty of gallery apps.
 Right now you can save up to 67% on their plans.
 Use this special discount link to get the deal.

 Keeping Up With the Times

 While this is good news for novices, more demanding users may have different requirements.
 Traditional image hosting has evolved and the use case for many services has changed (or disappeared altogether).

-In recent years, social networking, personal cloud storage and smartphones have altered the landscape drastically.
+In recent years, social networking, personal cloud storage, and smartphones have altered the landscape drastically.
 It is important to bear this in mind, along with other factors.
 However, the changes have also opened up new niches.

 Social networking and popular mobile services like Instagram have a number of limitations, making them unsuitable for many uses (especially for professionals).
-Cloud services that seamlessly sync with mobile devices are a godsend for many users, but they can also suffer from some shortcomings.
+Cloud services that seamlessly sync with mobile devices are a godsend for many users, but they can also suffer from shortcomings.

-A lot of people and small businesses still need their own image hosting for a number of reasons and this won't change even if free services improve, or if gadget makers convince even more people that their 20-megapixel smartphones can go toe to toe with proper cameras.
+A lot of individuals and small businesses still need their own image hosting for a number of reasons and this won't change even if free services improve, or if gadget makers convince even more people that their 20-megapixel smartphones can go toe to toe with proper cameras.